-Our eighth annual culinary extravaganza featuring
+Our ninth annual culinary extravaganza featuring

 celebrity chefs, top restaurants, and wine and spirits tastings